 Learning how to conduct research is one of the most important skills a student will learn at university.

 Steps to Effective Research

-Search Strategies: Search techniques you can employ to improve the efficiency of your search results.
+Learn search techniques you can employ to improve the efficiency of your search results.

-Searching the Web: Search techniques for searching the web and using subject directories to locate websites.
+Search techniques for searching the web and using subject directories to locate websites.